 With that in mind, we want Erin to learn about something that doesn’t seem to be done quite as much any more and that is sending thank you cards.
 I think it’s important to send proper thank you notes or cards after receiving gifts for Christmas.
 People might prefer to make a phone call or send an email now but I prefer the traditional way to say thank you.

-This year I made homemade thank you cards for the very first time and it was so easy.
+Last year I made homemade thank you cards for the very first time and it was so easy.
 In fact, it took less than 10 minutes to make as many as I needed and they are so simple to make.
 I am not a crafty kind of person at all so if, like me, you have little experience in this department, then this is something you’ll definitely be able to do!

 What You’ll Need

 Red card (5 A4 sheets will make 10 cards)

 Green paper or card

 Colourful paper or card

 Holding the piece in portrait, fold each of the A4 pieces of red card in half and then cut.
 Then, fold each of the 2 pieces in half again to create your blank card.

 On the green paper or cards, draw out the outline of a Christmas tree.
 Make sure the tree is sized to fit onto the red card.
 Cut out and repeat for as many cards as you need.
 Use the first tree as a stencil once you’ve cut it out to save time and to make sure they’re all about the same size.

 For the presents, I chose gold and silver card just because they’re super shiny and fun.
 You can do these in whatever colour you want though.
 Also, I only added 2 presents to my cards but again, add however many you want to.